If you’re in search of the best things to do in Tralee, you’ve landed in the right place.

 There’s also plenty of activities for more active visitors, including a climbing wall and water zorbing, which make it one of the best things to do in Tralee with kids.

-This place will suit those of you looking for things to do in Tralee with kids or a large group of friends.
+This place will suit those of you looking for things to do in Tralee for families or a large group of friends.

 Ireland’s largest working windmill and visible for miles, Blennerville Windmill is an imposing landmark in Tralee Bay.